 The simple act of doing a bedtime routine each night helps babies fall asleep easier and sleep longer overnight.
 Plus, it’s a great time to bond with your little one everyday.

-My free Exhausted Mom’s Survival Kit walks you through the exact steps of setting up a peaceful bedtime routine with your baby, at any age.
+My Exhausted Mom’s Starter Kit walks you through the exact steps of setting up a peaceful bedtime routine with your baby, at any age.
+You can start all tips tonight!

 #6: Create a sleep-friendly space for your baby